Understanding DevOps

 Remember to:

-Did you know?
-A Gartner report says 75% of mobile apps will fail basic security tests by 2023.
-This shows the importance of having strong security measures in the development process.
+A report indicates that 75% of mobile apps will fail basic security tests by 2023, showing the importance of having strong security measures in the development process.

 Implementing monitoring and feedback loops